Vitamin D and the Heart

 A growing number of studies point to vitamin D deficiency as a risk factor for heart attacks, congestive heart failure, peripheral arterial disease (PAD), strokes, and the conditions associated with cardiovascular disease, such as high blood pressure and diabetes.

-Dr. Erin Michos, Assistant Professor of Medicine at Johns Hopkins Hospital in the Division of Cardiology, has examined and contributed a great deal of data on vitamin D deficiency and the heart, including a study published in the Archives of Internal Medicine.
+Dr. Erin Michos, director of the Johns Hopkins Women's Cardiovascular Health Center, has examined and contributed a great deal of data on vitamin D deficiency and the heart, including a study published in the Archives of Internal Medicine.
 She stops short, however, of stating that raising vitamin D levels lowers the risk of cardiovascular disease.

 What is vitamin D?